CFNY-FM: Studios

 Prior to 1996, CFNY studios were located in Brampton.
 The first location was a house at 2 Ellen Street, then to another house 340 Main Street North and finally to a strip plaza at 83 Kennedy Road South.

-After 1996 the studio moved to downtown Toronto with two locations on Yonge Street before its current location at Corus Quay.
+In 1993, when CFNY was rebranded “CFNY 102.1 The Leading Edge” (later to become 102.1 The Edge), the station built a street-level studio at Bloor Street West and Bathurst Street in Toronto called “The Edge of Bloor and Bathurst.”
+Shows such as “Live in Toronto,” “The Thursday 30,” and “The All Request Breakfast” broadcast from this studio.

+In May 1996, CFNY officially relocated from Brampton to Toronto with broadcast studios and offices moving to the 16th floor of 1 Dundas Street West at the north end of the Eaton Centre.
+The satellite studio on Bathurst closed and a new one opened at 204 Yonge Street with Sloan as the first band to perform there in a free performance from the second floor above the studio.
+“The Thursday 30” was recorded from this studio.

+In 1999, the 204 Yonge Street studio closed and was temporarily relocated to a broadcast trailer in a park at the corner of Bay Street and Dundas Street West.
+Notably, the Red Hot Chili Peppers did an interview at the trailer after playing a free outdoor concert for HMV one block away.

+CFNY also broadcast from the Hard Rock Centre at Yonge-Dundas Square during this era.
+In 2000, a new street-level studio opened at 228 Yonge Street and shortly afterward, all radio shows broadcast from that location.
+The 228 Yonge Street studio hosted appearances by Coldplay, Stone Temple Pilots, U2 and many other bands.

+In summer 2010, CFNY/The Edge relocated to Corus Quay on Toronto’s waterfront.

 Availability and international reach

 102.1 The Edge has long been an international station, as its signal is strong enough that, like many other Toronto radio stations, it is widely available in two of the top fifty media markets in North America.
 Its signal from Toronto beams from the CN Tower throughout the Buffalo-Niagara Falls New York market, in addition to Toronto.

 As a result of these factors, CFNY frequently promotes itself as one of the most listened-to radio stations in the world—the station ranked tenth in a 2002 Arbitron survey of the world's most listened-to Internet radio streams.